Jyk-122/D-LLM/README.md

         ├─test.json
         └─prompt.json
 ```
-Here we provide two instruction datasets as templates for reference: [Alpaca](https://huggingface.co/datasets/yahma/alpaca-cleaned) and [PIQA](https://huggingface.co/datasets/ybisk/piqa).
+Here we provide two instruction datasets currently as templates for reference: [Alpaca](https://huggingface.co/datasets/yahma/alpaca-cleaned) and [PIQA](https://huggingface.co/datasets/ybisk/piqa).
 In repository we provide datas as the demonstration with `test.json` for JSON format and `prompt.json` for prompt.

 ## Training